bruvellu/cephalic-furrow/3-text/furrow.md

 However, the typical expression pattern remains almost unaltered ({@fig:genetic-features}a), except for the wider gap between *eve* stripe 1 and 2 and for a region where *btd* is de-repressed between the acron and head--trunk boundary ({@fig:genetic-patterning}c--d).
 Cells expressing *btd* and *eve* are shifted a few rows anteriorly (control = 4.7±0.5 rows, n=4; *slp* = 7.3±0.7 rows, n=5) ({@fig:genetic-patterning}e), but they still give rise to the initiator cells, indicating that the cephalic furrow patterning is displaced but not entirely perturbed in *slp* mutants.

+By analyzing the expression from zygotic activation to gastrulation, we suggest that this anterior shift occurs because without slp, eve is not repressed at the anterior end.

 To understand this phenotype, we analyzed the expression of *slp1* relative to *btd*, *eve*, and *prd* from the onset of zygotic activation to gastrulation.
-Embryos at cycle 11 already express *slp1* at the anterior end and *eve* almost ubiquitously ({@fig:genetic-features}b).
+Wildtype embryos at cycle 11 already express *slp1* at the anterior end and *eve* almost ubiquitously ({@fig:genetic-features}b).
-At cycle 12, *eve* is downregulated in *slp1*-expressing nuclei.

-At cycle 11, we already detect nuclear transcripts of slp1 and eve.
-From an almost ubiquitous expression, eve gets downregulated in *slp1*-expressing nuclei at the anterior end.
-From cycle 12, the two genes are expressed in broad, juxtaposing territories that mark the embryo’s head and trunk domains, respectively.
+At cycle 12, *eve* is cleared from the anterior end, and the two genes form juxtaposing territories that broadly correspond to the head and trunk regions of the embryo.
+The boundary between *slp1* and *eve* expression domains is set at 65% embryo length and does not change until gastrulation and coincides with the head--trunk boundary and initiator cells of the cephalic furrow.
+The anterior shift that occurs in slp mutants suggests that this early genetic interaction between slp and eve is altered, possibly with eve transcripts not being fully cleared from the anterior end, setting the boundary more anteriorly.

+; this position does not change suggesting that

+and does not change   determines the position of the head--trunk boundary

 progressively resolve into narrow abutting stripes which correspond to a central row of *eve*-expressing initiator cells surrounded by rows of *slp*-expressing adjacent cells ({@fig:genetic-patterning}g,i).

-The boundary between slp1 and eve determines the position of the head--trunk boundary

 *btd* expression initiates secondarily at the interface between *slp* and *eve* ({@fig:genetic-patterning}f).